NSEA Upcoming Communications Projects

 around the NIU Campus in DeKalb, Illinois.

-Routes on Saturday are to the south and on Sunday are to the north.
-Last year some 2,000 riders participated.
+Routes on Saturday are to the north and on Sunday are to the south.
+Last year almost 2,000 riders participated.

 As you can imagine, this event poses substantial logistical